PBCLOUD/prplbx-blog-codes/prplbx-sample-aws-sam-template/README.md

   It initializes a new serverless app

+- touch index.js

+  It creates index.js empty file in terminal.
+Fill the file with the source code.

+- nano template.yaml

+  Open the template.yaml to update with the demo template.
+Write your e-mail to SNS topic subscription endpoint section in template.

 - sam build

   It builds the application and makes installation dependencies and packaging according to the runtime of the relevant project.